How to Take a Soil Sample

 4) Put an even section of this soil slice into a clean glass bowl.
 Stir it up with a clean stainless steel spoon.
 Avoid touching the soil with your fingers.

-5) Take 1 cup of this mixture, and put it in a plastic bag.
+5) Take 2 cups (500 mL) of this mixture, and put it in a plastic bag.
 If it is really, really wet, you can let it air dry, but don’t put it in the oven.
+Label the bag with your name, your email address and the name of the sample (for example, “Veg Garden”).